delightio/delight.ios/README.md

 ### Hiding the Keyboard ###

 To allow/prevent the keyboard from being recorded, call `[Delight setHidesKeyboardInRecording:]`.
 When set to YES, the keyboard area will be covered up by a grey box in the recording and keystroke gestures will not be drawn.
-By default, the keyboard is shown in the recording.
+By default, the keyboard is shown in the recording, except for when the user is entering text into a secure UITextField.

 OpenGL ES Support
 -----------------